 3. A freelancer in the US could irritate a client in Israel by hounding them with communication on a Friday and ignoring their emails on a Sunday.

 4. A contractor in Europe could surprise an American client by announcing they plan “to take most of August off.”

 These examples alone serve to demonstrate why learning a bit about the business culture of the countries you are dealing with can smooth communications and make you a better freelancer.

 Personally, my main “time challenge” has been getting used to the time difference between the USA (where most of my readers and some of my clients are), and the UK (where I’m located).
-For me, the two most direct effects of this are that my mornings are quiet because many people are asleep, and that I get an awful lot of emails in the evening and through the night!
+I often have to consider what time it is ET (-5 hours) and PT (-8 hours) several times throughout the course of a day.

 Unsurprisingly, clients usually consider most of the onus of dealing with time differences to be on their freelancers, and not on them.
-It’s therefore wise to get your head around what time zone each client is in, and work out in advance your best times of catching them.
+It’s therefore wise to get your head around what time zone each client is in, and work out in advance the best times to contact them.

-English is described as the “global language of business,” but not all English is the same.
+English is often described as the “global language of business.”
+But not all English is the same.

 One thing that I see a tremendous amount of every single day is poor English.
-It’s particularly depressing when it comes from people who have English as their native language (especially when they’re emailing me asking about becoming writers – and, yes, this happens a lot).
+It’s particularly depressing when it comes from people who have English as their native language (especially when they’re emailing me asking about writing for a living).